Costards2/costards2/README.md

 # 💫 About Me:

 Hi!
-I'm Pedro Costard, a Digital Games student at UNEB with a passion for technology, storytelling, and creating meaningful interactive experiences.
+I'm Pedro Costard, and I'm majoring in Information Systems at UNEB, with a passion for technology, storytelling, and creating meaningful interactive experiences.

 Most of my work is focused on programming and game development, especially using C#, Unity, and .NET.
 I also have experience with front-end technologies like JavaScript and CSS, and I enjoy combining technical and creative thinking in everything I build.